Short lease mortgage

-When purchasing a short-lease property it is imperative to work with a professional mortgage broker, lender and valuers who understand the benefits of such a property.
+When purchasing a short-lease property it is imperative to work with an independent mortgage broker, lender and valuers who understand the benefits of such a property.
 Sadly too many brokers and lenders are not equipped to deal with such a process.

 Presently there are some highly competitive products available whether the property is for use as a main residence or an investment property.
 Lending can also be obtained through a range of structures including limited companies and offshore trusts.

 The short lease loan is a favourite of financially astute borrowers, and can be a cost-effective way to buy properties in some of London’s most desirable locations and generate spectacular capital growth and rents as a result.

 This is even more the case given changes in the law a few years ago, which mean that individuals or companies — if they have owned a property for at least two years — can now apply for a lease extension.

 The result is an exciting window of opportunity for more speculative property investors, particularly given Coreco’s level of expertise in this area.

 Most high street lenders need the lease to run at least 30–40 years after the date your loan reaches maturity.
 For example, a minimum 30-year lease at maturity with a minimum mortgage term of five years means that a minimum of 35 years is required on the lease before a loan can be considered at outset.

 Other lenders may not even look at any property with a lease shorter than 70 years at all.

 However, after a growth in popularity of short-lease purchases, especially in key areas of London, some Private Banks have stepped into this market and have worked hard with brokers, agents and valuers to work out an innovative approach to lending on what is, initially at least, a depreciating asset.